GreptimeTeam/docs/docs/reference/sql/functions/overview.md

 * `json_path_exists(json, path)` to check whether a path exists in a JSON value.

+If the path is invalid, the function will return an error.

-If the path is invalid, the function will return a NULL value.
+If the path or the JSON value is NULL, the function will return a NULL value.

 ```sql
 SELECT json_path_exists(parse_json('{"a": 1, "b": 2}'), 'a');